Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Chapter \@ref(structure).
 Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
 A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys [@bourgeois_information_2014; @chen_database_2022].
 The general steps for building a relational database are below.

-1. Decide what fields you want to collect and on who you want to collect them.
+1. Decide what fields you want to collect and on whom you want to collect them.
-2. Group those fields by entity (students, teachers, schools) and purpose.
+2. Group those fields by entity (e.g.,students, teachers, schools) and purpose.
 Create tables for those groups.
 3. Choose one or more fields to uniquely identify rows in those tables as primary keys.
 These keys should not change at any point.
 Typically these keys are your assigned unique study IDs.
 4. Create relationships between tables through both primary and foreign keys